GSA/digitalgov.gov/content/posts/2014-07-30-customization-is-key-to-better-mobile-user-experience.md

 url: /2014/07/30/customization-is-key-to-better-mobile-user-experience/
 date: 2014-07-30 2:12:52 -0400
 title: Customization is Key to Better Mobile User Experience
-summary: 'Resources like Theresa Neil&rsquo;s Mobile Design Product Gallery book and Mobile-patterns.com describe, and provide examples of, common features mobile developers can implement and&nbsp;tailored further to satisfy their users.
+summary: 'Resources like Theresa Neil&rsquo;s Mobile Design Product Gallery book and Mobile-patterns.com describe, and provide examples of, common features mobile developers can implement and tailored further to satisfy their users.
 As mentioned in this week&rsquo;s Trends on Tuesday, customizing apps to meet users&rsquo;'
 authors:
   - katie-steffy
 categories: